prysmaticlabs/documentation/website/docs/faq.md

 </TabItem>
 <TabItem value="docker">

 If you are running using docker and the :stable tag for Prysm, stable will always point to our latest [release](https://github.com/prysmaticlabs/prysm/releases).
 Otherwise, you can run the command `docker ps` to see your running docker containers.
-The suffix of your image name after the colon is the version you are runnning.
+The suffix of your image name after the colon is the version you are running.

 ```
 CONTAINER ID        IMAGE                  COMMAND                  CREATED             STATUS              PORTS               NAMES